src-zone/material/README.md

   (e.g. the SVG inside mdcCheckbox)?

-* None of the provided components will import any of the stylesheets/sass-files from @material.
-Your application should include the stylesheets they want to use from @material.
+* None of the provided components will import any of the stylesheets/sass-files from `@material`.
+Your application should include the stylesheets they want to use from `@material`.
 This gives the application designer more flexibility in the final css that components use.
   It also reduces style duplication in your code bundles, that will inevitabily occur when each component ships with it's own styles.